 “Are we removing children from the photos?
 That is really too much!
 Anyone can take a photo of a child on the street, why is that different? ” “My child is the meaning of my life, why shouldn’t I post about her/him?
 What harm can it do if I just share nice pictures of her/him?
 I am very careful not to post embarrassing pictures, so that shouldn’t be a problem.”
 “Are you out of your minds to delete children from the internet?
 Everybody posts about their children, do you think they all mean harm?”
 Do these phrases sound familiar?

 You may have read many articles about why it can be dangerous for children if their parents or other adults share too many pictures and information about them online.
 We may find that this is a divisive topic, so it is important to talk about it even more.
-Kindergarten girls in leotards, little boys on the beach, pictures of children sleeping/wearing pyjamas, swimsuits/having a bath… If someone else asked us for such photos of our children, it would be outrageous, but many times we share them willingly.
+Kindergarten girls in leotards, little boys at the beach, pictures of children sleeping/wearing pyjamas, swimsuits/having a bath… If someone else asked us for such photos of our children, it would be outrageous, but often we share them willingly.
 Strange, right?

-When it comes to the online safety of children, one of the key concepts is the digital footprint.
+When it comes to the online safety of children, one of the key concepts is digital footprint.
 In the video below, we show you what this means exactly:

 This is the translation of this Hungarian article on Yelon.hu.